vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

     Workaround: Use PowerShell Core on Windows.

+## Contributing

+The project team welcomes contributions from the community.
+Before you start working with PowerValidatedSolutions, please read our [Developer Certificate of Origin][vmware-cla-dco].
+All contributions to this repository must be signed as described on that page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

+For more detailed information, refer to the [contribution guidelines][contributing] to get started.

 ## Support

-This module is not supported by VMware Support.
+This PowerShell module is not supported by VMware Support.

+If you discover a bug or would like to suggest an enhancement, please [open an issue][issues].

 ## License